airbnb/epoxy-ios/README.md

 </tr>
 </table>

+You can learn more about `EpoxyCollectionView` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyCollectionView).

 ### EpoxyBars

 `EpoxyBars` provides a declarative API for rendering fixed top, fixed bottom, or [input accessory](https://developer.apple.com/documentation/uikit/uiresponder/1621119-inputaccessoryview) bar stacks in a `UIViewController`.